Edmund, second son of King Henry III

 Richard Duke of York returned to England having served a year as Lieutenant of Ireland.

-King Henry VI suffered a mental breakdown and was unfit to rule.
+King Henry VI suffered a mental breakdown and was considered unfit to rule.
 The grandson of John of Gaunt, John Beaufort, Duke of Somerset, a Lancastrian favourite of King Henry and Margaret of Anjou took control of government.

 1453 (13th October)